Throttled Identity Protocol

-The network announces the configuration and signers list to the public or potential users, and waits for signing requests.
+The network announces the configuration and signers list to the public or potential users and waits for signing requests.
 Each signer should throttle the requests based on the same restrictions.

 - Ephemeral.
-This parameter is a different random value for each signer, but should remain unchanged for the same signer during the ephemeral grace period.
+This parameter is a different random value for each signer but should remain unchanged for the same signer during the ephemeral grace period.
 If the ephemeral changes during the grace period, the signer must reduce the ephemeral requests quota of this identity.

 - Nonce.
 For each signing request, the user should increase the nonce during the ephemeral grace period.
 If the nonce is invalid during the grace period, the signer must reduce the ephemeral requests quota of this identity.

-After the signing request passes all throttle checks, the signer responds back a partial of the t-of-n threshold BLS signature by signing the identity.
+After the signing request passes all throttle checks, the signer responds back a part of the t-of-n threshold BLS signature by signing the identity.
 Whenever the user collects t valid partials, they can recover the final collective signature and verify it with the collective public key.

 For details of the throttle restrictions, please see the keeper directory.